 Cache memory grading

 Control storage costs, enable hybrid cloud and simplify storage managementFree Download

 There are three different categories, graded in levels: L1, L2 and L3.
 L1 cache is generally built into the processor chip and is the smallest in size, ranging from 8KB to 64KB.
 However, it's also the fastest type of memory for the CPU to read.
 Multi-core CPUs will generally have a separate L1 cache for each core.

 L2 and L3 caches are larger than L1, but take longer to access.
 L2 cache is occasionally part of the CPU, but often a separate chip between the CPU and the RAM.

-Graphics processing chips often have a separate cache memory to the CPU, which ensures that the GPU can still speedily complete complex rendering operations without relying on the relatively high-latency system RAM.
+Graphics processing units (GPUs) often have a separate cache memory to the CPU, which ensures that the GPU can still speedily complete complex rendering operations without relying on the relatively high-latency system RAM.

 Generate business value from your AI initiativesFree Download